GoogleCloudPlatform/elixir-runtime/README.md

 need a Google Cloud project with billing enabled, and you must have the [Google Cloud SDK](https://cloud.google.com/sdk/) installed.

-(Note: some earlier versions of this README directed you to set the `app/use_runtime_builders` configuration in gcloud.
+(Note: some very early versions of this README directed you to set the `app/use_runtime_builders` configuration in gcloud.
 This step is no longer necessary with gcloud 175.0.0 and later, and you should now remove this config if you currently have it.)